Annealing Temperature Calculator

 Let's look at the steps of the process in detail.
 First, pour all of your ingredients into the vial.
 Turn on your thermal cycler, and let the biology happen!

-- Denaturation.
-In this step the temperature is raised to 94–98 °C for 20–30 seconds.
-The target DNA separates in two single-strands as the hydrogen bonds between bases break.
+Denaturation.
+In this step, the temperature is raised to 94-98 °C for 20-30 seconds.
+The target DNA separates into two single strands as the hydrogen bonds between bases break.

 Once we reach the third step, we start again with the first one, thus opening all of the copied target fragments and having four of the ssDNA available.